wgsl-tooling-wg/wesl-spec/README.md

 **Unresolved question: What exactly is a file path?**

-The function list is a list of functions that are imported.
-If the function list is empty, the whole module is imported.
+The item list is a list of items that are imported.
+If the item list is empty, the whole module is imported.

 `path` is a quoted string that resolves to a file path.
 If it starts with `.` or `..`, it is a relative path.
 If it starts with a package name, it gets resolved to the package path.
 It may not start with anything else, such as `/` or `C:` or `http://`.